vinay-code7/videocall-express/README.md

 - EJS: A simple and effective templating language to generate HTML markup with plain JavaScript.

 ## Demo
-Yes, I literally setup 4 devices to make the demo and the one with blurry video is actually my broken webcam. 😆
+Yes, I literally gathered 4 devices to make the demo and the one with blurry video is actually my broken webcam. 😆.
+PS.
+Message me if you ever want to have conversation with me on this app. 😃

 ![demo](https://github.com/vinay-code7/videocall-express/assets/64744987/59ea0f1b-f4fb-4d5d-bb6c-0cd4464b0901)